-MS in HCDE is 31 semester hours graduate degree designed for students who want to pursue leadership roles in user experience research and design and /or explore, extend, and integrate theoretical and practical issues in design using human centered approach.
-The proposed program also addresses strong need in industry for highly qualified individuals who can research, identify, document and translate user requirements and needs, generate creative ideas, implement and evaluate the products or services in a scientific way.
+The program is 31 semester hours.
+It addresses the strong need in industry for highly qualified individuals who can research, identify, document and translate user requirements and needs, generate creative ideas, implement and evaluate the products or services in a scientific way.

 Human centered design related jobs are on the rise and appear under various titles, such as user experience designer, user interface designer, interaction designer, usability analyst, and product designer.

 - Provide knowledge to research, explore, extend, and integrate theoretical and practical issues in design using a human centered approach.